 We invite language teachers at all levels and those who organise language learning provision from all cultural contexts to participate in the rich intercultural and collaborative learning opportunities this MA offers.
 The main purpose is to provide opportunities for professionals involved in foreign language education to extend their knowledge through engagement with current research and developments in policy and practice, linking this to critical reflection on their practice.

-In order to gain the MA Modern Foreign Languages Education, students must complete and pass four taught modules (30 credits each) and a dissertation (60 credits).
+In order to gain the MA Modern Foreign Languages Education, students must complete and pass four taught modules (30 credits each) and You will also write a 16,000-word dissertation (60 credits).
 There are no examinations - all modules are assessed by written work.